hltcoe/cmn-renmin-ocr-ner-dataset/README.md

 CHEM     | Chemical               | Iron, NaCl, hydrochloric acid MISC     | Other named entity     | Dark Star, Lord of the Rings

+## Translation

+If anyone cares to create a Chinese version of this README that is better than the output of Google Translate, we will add it to the repository.

 ## Citation